Last Updated on by

 The Kwikset Premis is a HomeKit-enabled smart lock that you can operate using Siri’s voice controls.
 This smart lock allows you to create time-sensitive entry codes that you can assign to different users.
 This feature is very useful if you have a housekeeper, a dog walker, or other people coming into the house at specific times.
 For instance, your cleaning lady can use her entry codes when she is scheduled to come and clean your house on weekdays but not at night or during weekends.

-The Kwikset Premis costs around $200 to $220.
+The Kwikset Premis costs a decent amount.
 Check out the latest rates here!

 The Kwikset Premis does not have a unique or groundbreaking design.
 It looks just like other touchpad locks that are available out there.
 It works like the others, as well, but instead of a Z-wave radio, the Kwikset Premis has the HomeKit chipset and Bluetooth.